shortcutssoftware/sc-ols-examples/README.md

 ### JWT Authentication **(version 2)**

-At this stage we support two modes of authentication:

-#### Using on-premise details

-Authenticate using a site installation id and a serial number, issued when your site was set up and your on-premise software was installed.
-This is what you do when you want to call the APIs as if they were being driven by your business, not by an individual.
-The capabilities that you will have if you authenticate this way are powerful, but they are not as configurable as credential-based capabilities.

 #### Using OAuth credentials

-Authenticate using [OAuth 1.0](https://en.wikipedia.org/wiki/OAuth) credentials, issued when you request API user access from Shortcuts Software Ltd, or when an individual user is created.
+Authenticate using [OAuth 1.0](https://en.wikipedia.org/wiki/OAuth) credentials, issued when you request community access from Shortcuts Software Ltd, or when an individual user is created.
 These are what you use when you want to call the APIs as if they were being called by an individual user (or community), where you might want to tailor the permissions granted to the API caller.
 The capabilities that you will have if you authenticate this way can be individually